gremble0/bufferstack.nvim/README.md

 }

--- If you want to assign the keybinds manually (or want them in more modes -- than just normal) you can omit them from `opts` and set them yourself like this: local bufferstack = require("bufferstack") vim.keymap.set({ "n", "v" }, "<C-p>", bufferstack.bprevious, { desc = "Changes to the previous buffer" }) vim.keymap.set({ "n", "v" }, "<C-n>", bufferstack.bnext, { desc = "Changes to the next buffer" })
+-- If you want to assign the keybinds manually (or want them in more modes -- than just normal) you can omit them from `opts` and require them manually local bufferstack = require("bufferstack") vim.keymap.set({ "n", "v" }, "<C-p>", bufferstack.bprevious, { desc = "Changes to the previous buffer" }) vim.keymap.set({ "n", "v" }, "<C-n>", bufferstack.bnext, { desc = "Changes to the next buffer" })